-31.12 During all practice sessions and races, the garage openings (facing the pit lane) must be free from any kind of covering that obstructs a clear view of what is happening inside the garage.
-During the Competition, the cars must be parked with the front facing towards the pit lane at all times when in the garages.

-31.13 For all practice sessions and races, the cars are allowed to drive in the fast lane only after the pit exit is open except when a race is suspended.

-31.14 During the activities relating to the other Competitions taking place on the same weekend, a car may be moved in the pit lane only with the agreement of the Race Director.
+- 30.12 During all practice sessions and races, the garage openings (facing the pit lane) must be free from any kind of covering that obstructs a clear view of what is happening inside the garage.
+During the Competition, the cars must be parked with the front facing towards the paddock at all times when in the garages. - 30.13 For all practice sessions and races, the cars are allowed to drive in the fast lane only after the pit exit is open except when a race is suspended. - 30.14 During the activities relating to the other Competitions taking place on the same weekend, a car may be moved in the pit lane only with the agreement of the Race Director.

-32. FUEL, REFUELLING AND PIT ASSISTANCE
+31. FUEL.
+REFUELLING AND PIT ASSISTANCE

-32.1 A single fuel supplier is designated by the FIA following a tendering procedure.
+- 31.1 A single fuel supplier is designated by the FIA following a tendering procedure.
 The FIA-approved comparative analysis control device provided by the supplier is the only authentic one.
-Article 252.9 of Appendix J applies for any control after the Competition.

-32.2 All cars must be fitted with a self-sealing connector which can be used by the scrutineers to remove fuel from the tank.
-This connector must be FIA approved (cf. technical list n°5) and fitted on the feed line, and immediately before the high pressure pump on the engine.

-32.3 Competitors must make available a fuel pipe with cut-off device for taking fuel samples.
-This pipe must be long enough to reach the ground outside the car.

-32.4 At any time, the car must contain at least 2 kg of fuel for sampling.
-The 2 kg of fuel must be removed from the tank via the fuel sampling self-sealing connector (Article 7.2 of the FIA Motor Sport Games: Touring Car Cup Technical Regulations).

-32.5 The cooling of the fuel, by any means whatsoever, is prohibited.

-32.6 Except when work is carried out on a car, all personnel must remain inside the pit.
-There is no limitation on the number of mechanics.

-32.7 Air jack safety locks are compulsory and must be used if mechanics are working beneath a vehicle that is supported on jacks.

-32.8 During the practice sessions (free, qualifying) and races, refuelling and/or removing of fuel is not permitted.

-32.9 Smoking is forbidden from the pit wall to the back of the garages (including electronic cigarettes).

-32.10 During all refuelling or fuel handling operations:

-a) the relevant personnel must be wearing fire-retardant clothing in accordance with FIA standard 8856-2000 (overalls, gloves, balaclava);

-b) an assistant, wearing fire-retardant clothing in accordance with FIA standard 8856-2000 (overalls, gloves, balaclava), and who is equipped with a suitable fire extinguisher of appropriate capacity, must be present;

-c) the car must remain on its wheels, or on the "skates" on the ground.

-d) No work whatsoever, including any outside intervention, is allowed on the car.

-e) The driver must not remain inside the car during the refuelling.

-32.11 Any breach of the provisions of the Code or these Sporting Regulations relating to pit assistance and refuelling may result in the disqualification of the car and driver(s) concerned from the Competition.
+Article 252.9 of Appendix J applies for any control after the Competition. - 31.2 All cars must be fitted with a self-sealing connector which can be used by the scrutineers to remove fuel from the tank.
+This connector must be FIA approved (cf. technical list n°5) and fitted on the feed line, and immediately before the high pressure pump on the engine. - 31.3 Competitors must make available a fuel pipe with cut-off device for taking fuel samples.
+This pipe must be long enough to reach the ground outside the car. - 31.4 At any time, the car must contain at least 2 kg of fuel for sampling.
+The 2 kg of fuel must be removed from the tank via the fuel sampling self-sealing connector (Article 7.2 of the FIA Motorsport Games: Touring Car Cup Technical Regulations). - 31.5 The cooling of the fuel, by any means whatsoever, is prohibited. - 31.6 Except when work is carried out on a car, all personnel must remain inside the pit.
+There is no limitation on the number of mechanics. - 31.7 Air jack safety locks are compulsory and minimum one (1) safety lock per air lifting device (two at front and one at the rear) must be used if mechanics are working beneath a vehicle that is exclusively supported on the jacks of this vehicle.
+The visible outside of each safety lock must be painted a bright red color. - 31.8 During the practice sessions (free, qualifying) and races, refuelling and/or removing of fuel is not permitted. - 31.9 Smoking is forbidden from the pit wall to the back of the garages (including electronic cigarettes). - 31.10 During all refuelling or fuel handling operations: - a) the relevant personnel must be wearing fire-retardant clothing in accordance with FIA standard 8856-2000 or 8856-2018 (overalls, gloves, balaclava); - b) an assistant, wearing fire-retardant clothing in accordance with FIA standard 8856-2000 or 8856-2018 (overalls, gloves, balaclava), and who is equipped with a suitable fire extinguisher of appropriate capacity, must be present; - c) the car must remain on its wheels, or on the "skates" on the ground. - d) No work whatsoever, including any outside intervention, is allowed on the car. - e) The driver must not remain inside the car during the refuelling. - 31.11 Any breach of the provisions of the Code or these Sporting Regulations relating to pit assistance and refuelling may result in the disqualification of the car and driver(s) concerned from the Competition.

-33. FREE PRACTICE, QUALIFYING
+32. FREE PRACTICE, QUALIFYING